2017 Football Student Seating Frequently Asked Questions

 How does a non-student use a student ticket?

 A student ticket may be used by a non-student if it is validated.
 The price of a validation sticker varies by game.
 You can validate the ticket at the Michigan Athletics Ticket Office (1000 South State Street), the Michigan Union (530 South State Street), or Student Will Call (Michigan Stadium Gate 9).
-The price of a validation sticker for Michigan State and Ohio State is $60 and the other five home games are $40.
+The price of a validation sticker for Michigan State and Ohio State is $60 and the other four home games are $40.

 Where do I enter the stadium on gameday?